Setting up a company in Hong Kong

 - You are a Chinese citizen (that is a citizen of the People’s Republic of China) born to a parent who is a Chinese citizen born in Hong Kong, or to a parent that is a Chinese citizen who has lived 7 years in Hong Kong and obtained ROA before your birth.

 - You were born between January 1, 1983 and June 30, 1997 and were a British Dependent Territories Citizen associated with Hong Kong, i.e. one that was born to a parent that was a BDTC born in Hong Kong, or to a BDTC that naturalized as a British subject in Hong Kong before your birth.
 The BDTC parent can either be the mother or legitimate father.

 - You were born before January 1, 1983 and at your birth were a Hong Kong Belonger.
 A Hong Kong Belonger is a British subject with a close connection to Hong Kong.
 If you were born before 1983 and you were a Citizen of the United Kingdom and Colonies (CUKC) or a Commonwealth citizen, you were a British subject.

 This will actually only give you a right to abode.
 If you are interested in more, to see how you can fulfill more requirements check out this guide –> http://www.sm128c.com/hk/

 Set up a company in Hong Kong today

-At Flag Theory, we help you to find the best locations globally to structure your business and your life.
-We offer incorporation, residency and banking options in strategic jurisdictions, in order to improve your privacy, freedom and wealth.
-Through our free tools, passports.io / incorporations.io / bankaccounts.io, you can compare jurisdictions to get a second citizenship, incorporate a company or do banking.
-If you need personalized advice, contact us or check how we can help you from an integral approach, to find the most suitable internationalization solution for your specific personal and business circumstances, needs and priorities.
+At Flag Theory, we help you to find the best locations globally to structure your business and your personal finances.
+We offer incorporation, residency and banking options in strategic jurisdictions.
+Through our free tools, passports.io / incorporations.io / bankaccounts.io, you can compare jurisdictions to get a second citizenship, incorporate a company or banking.
+If you need personalized advice, contact us or check out how we can help you.